Q. : Is the timber treated for wood digesting insects?

 Q. : What maintenance is required?

-A. : Your Log Home will have been treated with boron and needs to have the surface coat maintained - which means a yearly additional coating - if you do it as preventative maintenance, then you will not need to sand or scrape.... simply an additional coat of a clear liquid ( even your mother-in-law could do it....).
-The filler material between the logs (chinking) needs to be monitored for pulling away from the logs, which may happen if the logs used are very young and shrink excessively.
-If this happens, simply apply more chinking( sort of like silicon, except cheaper).
+A. : Your Log Home will have been treated with boron and needs to have the surface coat maintained, which means a yearly additional coating.
+This involves cleaning with steel wool, and a coat (or two) of a clear liquid sealer.
+The filler material between the logs (chinking) needs to be monitored and sometimes repaired in part.

 Q. : We live in a very dry area, won't the logs crack apart?